snick-a-doo/composure/README.md

     compose 8 15 24

-It takes a minute to get rolling, and maybe it go on for too long between major changes, but really enjoyed that one.
+It takes a minute to get rolling, and maybe it goes on for too long between major changes, but really enjoyed that one.
 It sounds great on marimba.

 # Building